SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 1. In the query workbench editor for your query set, run the query and wait for the results.

-2. Select **Build Power BI report** and wait for the report editor to open.
+2. Select **Create Power BI report** and wait for the report editor to open.

 3. In the report editor, in the **Data** pane, expand **Kusto Query Result** and select the **Item** and **TotalRevenue** fields.